F&G responds to sheep 'pile up' caused by wolves in the Boise Foothills

 Fish and Game estimates that there's about 1,600 wolves in Idaho after pups are born in the spring, then the population typically dips below 900 during late winter due to hunting, trapping seasons and other causes of wolf mortality.

-Since July 1, 2021, hunters have taken 184 wolves statewide, trappers 214 wolves, and Wildlife Services staff has taken 38 wolves involved in livestock depredations.
+Since January 1, Idaho hunters have taken 49 wolves statewide, trappers 81 and Wildlife Services and others have taken another 31 wolves involved in wildlife livestock depredations.

+In 2021, Idaho hunters and trappers harvested 437 wolves, and an additional 43 wolves were killed in response to wolf depredations on livestock.
+Under Fish and Game authorization in the last 5 years (2017-2021) 324 wolves have been removed statewide in response to confirmed depredation on livestock.